sagredo-dev/qmail/README.md

 ## `qmail` package details

-This distribution of qmail puts together netqmail-1.06 with the following patches (more info in the [README](https://github.com/sagredo-dev/qmail/blob/main/README) file):
+This distribution of qmail puts together netqmail-1.06 with the following patches:

 * Erwin Hoffmann's qmail-authentication patch v.
 0.8.3, which updates the patches provided by Krysztof Dabrowski and Bjoern Kalkbrenner.